Hampton Roads Scholastic Chess Club [HRSCC]

 Where does the club meet?

-HRSCC – Virginia Beach meets at King’s Grant Presbyterian Church, 745 Little Neck Road, Virginia Beach.
+HRSCC meets at King’s Grant Presbyterian Church, 745 Little Neck Road, Virginia Beach.

 When does the club meet?

-HRSCC – Virginia Beach meets on Tuesday nights from 5:00-7:30 PM beginning September 13th and running through the school year.
+HRSCC meets on Tuesday nights from 5:00-7:00 PM beginning September 13th and running through the school year.
 Check-in begins at 5 PM, but students may arrive as late as 5:30 PM if necessary.
-Parents should be back on site no later than 7:15 PM for pickup.
-A few games may last as late as 7:30 PM.
+Parents should be back on site no later than 6:45 PM for pickup.
+A few games may last as late as 7:15 PM.

 What does a typical night at HRSCC look like?

 Check-in begins at 5 PM and runs through 5:30 PM.
-Students are encouraged to arrive as early as possible so they can make their ladder challenge and get to class in time for some extra training with their coach.
+Students are encouraged to arrive as early as possible so they can get to class in time for some extra training with their coach.
 Coaches will hold off beginning the formal lesson for the week until most or all of their students have arrived, but not later than 5:30 PM.
 Coaches have the discretion to teach whatever material is appropriate for the ability group they are teaching and based on an initial assessment of their students.
 For those who have taken classes with HRCA for the last two years, we are no longer teaching entire courses from Think Like a King or Coach Jay’s Chess Academy.
 HRSCC students all receive ChessKid Gold accounts, and they will be strongly incentivized to use their accounts at home for study and practice.
 Formal tournament events begin at 6 PM and generally end by 7 PM.
-Ladder games begin no later than 7 PM and end by 7:30 PM (most will be done by 7:15 PM).
 Concessions (snacks, pizza, etc.) will be available (pending volunteers).
 A high-quality playground and covered pavilion are available right outside the playing hall doors, and children are encouraged to play outside if they have wait time between segments of the night.
 For nights when a longer tournament event is being run, students will not have classes (start and end times will remain the same each week).
 Students will receive a minimum of 20 classes during the school year.
 Some weeks (usually close to holidays) will be run virtually on ChessKid.com.
 A full schedule will be released to enrolled students.
+Enrolled students also receive access to bonus online tournaments on Friday evenings.

 What if my child isn’t ready for competition?